chandrasekarnarayana/foodspec/docs/workflows/standard_templates.md

 # Standard Workflow Templates

+## 📋 Standard Header

+**Purpose:** Provide quick-reference templates for common spectroscopic analysis tasks with standardized structure.

+**When to Use:**
+- Starting a new analysis and need a proven structure
+- Adapting workflows to new food matrices or research questions
+- Teaching standardized approaches to new users
+- Documenting methods for publications or regulatory submissions
+- Comparing results across labs using consistent methodology

+**What's Included:**
+- Authentication/Classification template (SVM/RF for class ID)
+- Adulteration detection template (class imbalance strategies)
+- Calibration/Regression template (PLS for continuous targets)
+- Time-series/Degradation template (trend analysis)
+- Mixture quantification template (NNLS/MCR-ALS)
+- Hyperspectral mapping template (spatial analysis)
+- Reporting checklist (parameters, plots, metrics)

+**How to Use:**
+- Choose template matching your scientific question
+- Follow step-by-step structure (preprocess → features → model → metrics → report)
+- Adapt parameters to your specific matrix and instrument
+- Consult detailed workflow pages for in-depth guidance

+---

 This page lists concise templates you can adapt for common tasks.
 Each template references the relevant detailed workflow pages and points to troubleshooting/metrics/ML chapters.

 ## Authentication / Classification